Panthera hybrid: Leopard and tiger hybrids

-The name dogla is a native Indian name used for a supposedly natural hybrid offspring of a male leopard and a tigress, the combination designated leoger in the table above.
+The name dogla is a native Indian name used for a supposedly natural hybrid offspring of a male leopard and a female tiger (tigress).
 Indian folklore claims that large male leopards sometimes mate with tigresses, and anecdotal evidence exists in India of offspring resulting from leopard to tigress matings.
 A supposed dogla was reported in the early 1900s.

-Many reports probably refer to large leopards with abdominal striping or other striped shoulders and bodies of a tiger.
-One account stated, "On examining it, I found it to be a very old male hybrid.
-Its head and tail were purely those of a panther Indian leopard, but with the body, shoulders, and neck ruff of a tiger.
-The pattern was a combination of rosettes and stripes; the stripes were black, broad and long, though somewhat blurred and tended to break up into rosettes.
-The head was spotted.
-The stripes predominated over the rosettes."
-The pelt of this hybrid, if it ever existed, was lost.
-It was supposedly larger than a leopard and, though male, it showed some feminization of features, which might be expected in a sterile male hybrid.
+Tiger-leopardess hybrids have supposedly appeared many times.
+Frederick Codrington Hicks recorded that the weight of these creatures varied from 50 pounds to the weight of a tigress.
+In addition, in September 1965, a "leoger" skin was supposedly put on sale.
+There are some more documentations of this hybrid, but most of them are just of strange-looking skins that could also be attributed to genetic mutations.
+Most of these reports are probably hoaxes or misinterpretations, which makes it hard for scientists to learn about tiger-leopardess hybrids, but at least a part of the claims are true or in part true, such as the ones made by Frederick Codrington Hicks.

 K Sankhala's book Tiger refers to large, troublesome leopards as adhabaghera, which he translated as "bastard", and suggests a leopard/tiger hybrid (the reverse hybrid is unlikely to arise in the wild state, as a wild male tiger would probably kill rather than mate with a female leopard).
 Sankhala noted there was a belief amongst local people that leopards and tigers naturally hybridise.

 From "The Tiger, Symbol Of Freedom", edited by Nicholas Courtney: "Rare reports have been made of tigresses mating with leopards in the wild.
 There has even been an account of the sighting of rosettes; the stripes of the tiger being most prominent in the body.
 The animal was a male measuring a little over eight feet [2.44 m]."
 This is the same description as given by Hicks.

 The 1951 book Mammalian Hybrids reported tiger/leopard matings were infertile, producing spontaneously aborted "walnut-sized fetuses".

-A tigard is the hybrid offspring of a male tiger and a leopardess.
+A tigard is the hybrid offspring of a tiger and a leopardess.
 The only known attempts to mate the two have produced stillborns.

 In 1900, Carl Hagenbeck crossed a female leopard with a Bengal tiger.
 The stillborn offspring had a mixture of spots, rosettes and stripes.
 Henry Scherren wrote, "A male tiger from Penang served two female Indian leopards, and twice with success.
 Details are not given and the story concludes somewhat lamely.
 'The leopardess dropped her cubs prematurely, the embryos were in the first stage of development and were scarcely as big as young mice.'
 Of the second leopardess there is no mention."